-I had intended to spend \$110 at FarmVille but have spent \$250 --\$110 because that is how much I won playing blackjack outside Hinckley, Minnesota (across the border into Wisconsin).
-In my honesty or fastidiousness I adjusted our winnings (\$220 or \$110 split) for the speeding ticket that Peter got crossing the state line in his oversized red Japanese sports car I called the "sports Buick."
+I had intended to spend \$110 at FarmVille but have spent \$250-\$110 because that is how much I won playing blackjack outside Hinckley, Minnesota, where I went with Peter for a weekend in '96 or '97.
+In my honesty or fastidiousness I adjusted our winnings (\$220 or \$110 split) for the speeding ticket Peter got crossing the Wisconsin state line in his oversized red Japanese sports car I called the "sports Buick."
 When he was pulled, I had not been thinking of speed.
 He had once been a cop himself: I watched as he placed his hands carefully on the steering wheel, separated and displayed, and tweezed his driver license from his shirt pocket with two fingers.

 The night before, we had "won" at slot machines then jumped on the hotel bed (WCCO was our sponsor), too giddy to wait until morning when we were sure we would win again.
 Morning came and we sauntered from the hotel to the casino to lose at automated poker.
 We went to the gift shop.
-I adjusted for silver wire blue beaded dreamcatcher earrings and a carton of American Spirits blue.
+I adjusted for silver wire blue beaded dream catcher earrings and a carton of American Spirits turquoise.
 By four, we were at the bar side by side slumped over gin and tonics gone almost still.
 The bartender suggested Wisconsin, the trading post casino where we ended up turning it at blackjack.

-"Moodswing," Peter said, radio-style, confidentially, and we laughed.
+"Mood swing," Peter said, radio-style, confidentially.